KenKundert/ntlog/README.rst

 NTlog API
 ---------

-NTlog instances can be used as an output file stream, but instead of writing to stand-alone files their output is incorporated into a NestedText logfile.
+*ntLog* provides the *NTlog* class, whose instances can be used as an output file stream in Python programs.
+Instead of writing to stand-alone files their output is incorporated directly into a NestedText composite logfile.

+*NTlog* provides the normal methods for output file streams, *write*, *flush* and *close*, and can act as a context manager.
+Only *write* takes an argument, the text to be written to the logfile.

-Arguments:
+*NTlog* Arguments:
     running_log_file: (str, os.PathLike):
         The path to the composite log file.
+Normally this uses .log.nt as the suffix.
     temp_log_file: (str, os.PathLike):
-        The path to the temporary log file. keep_for (float, str):
+        The path to the temporary log file.
+Normally this uses .log as the suffix.
+This is optional.
+    keep_for (float, str):
         Any entries older than keep_for (in seconds) are dropped.
         If keep_for is a string, it is converted to seconds.
 In this case